-z/respiratory/coronavirus/novelcoronavirus/guidance/infectionpreventionandcontrolguidance/Interim%20Guidance/e%20for%20use%20of%20PPE%20%20COVID%2019%20v1.0%2017_03_20.pdf
+z/respiratory/coronavirus/novelcoronavirus/guidance/infectionpreventionandcontrolguidance/Interim%20G uidance%20for%20use%20of%20PPE%20%20COVID%2019%20v1.0%2017 03 20.pdf

 RCF staff must be trained and deemed competent in the proper use of PPE, including donning and doffing procedures.
-Training is recommended for all existing staff, including non-clinical support staff, and as required for new staff.
+Training is recommended for all existing staff, including non-clinical support staff, and is required for new staff.
 PPE should be removed in a manner that prevents contamination of the HCW's clothing, hands and the environment.
 PPE should be immediately discarded into appropriate waste bins.
 Hand hygiene should always be performed before putting on PPE and immediately after removal of PPE, as well whilst wearing PPE.
 See Appendix 3 for Donning and Doffing PPE and also refer to www.hpsc video on Donning and Doffing PPE illustration

-RCF staff should generally change their PPE and perform hand hygiene after every contact with an ill resident.
-However, in the current exceptional circumstances, if caring for a cohort group of residents with a diagnosis of COVID-19 and not caring for other residents limiting this to a change of gloves and hand hygiene between individual residents may be acceptable if the PPE is not wet soiled or damaged.
+RCF staff should ideally change their PPE and perform hand hygiene after every contact with an ill resident.
+However, in exceptional circumstances, if caring for a cohort of residents with a diagnosis of COVID-19 and not caring for other residents, it may be acceptable to limit this to a change of gloves and hand hygiene between individual residents if the PPE is not wet, soiled or damaged.

-For further information about transmission based precautions when caring for residents with suspected or confirmed COVID-19 see Appendix 5
+For further information on transmission based precautions when caring for residents with suspected or confirmed COVID-19 see Appendix 5.

-6.1.5 Environmental Cleaning and Disinfection
+9.3 Environmental Cleaning and Disinfection

 Regular, scheduled cleaning of all resident care areas is essential during an outbreak.
 Frequently touched surfaces are those closest to the resident, and should be cleaned more often.
-During a suspected or confirmed COVID-19 outbreak, an increase in the frequency of cleaning with a neutral detergent is recommended
+During a suspected or confirmed COVID-19 outbreak, an increase in the frequency of cleaning with a neutral detergent is recommended.
 Cleaning AND disinfection is recommended during COVID-19 case and outbreak.
-Either a 2-step clean (using detergent first, then disinfectant) or 2-in-1 step clean (using a combined detergent/disinfectant) is required frames, sticks
+Either a 2-step clean (using detergent first, then disinfectant) or 2-in-1 step clean (using a combined detergent/disinfectant) is required.